 - Slit all bhindi / okra vertically as shown

-- In a pan add 1 tbsp oil, okra / bhindi and a ¼ tsp salt saute till bhindi is full cooked and becomes little crispy.
-This step will take around 10 minutes.
+- In a pan add oil and heat it.
+Next add okra / bhindi, salt and chaat masala.
+Saute till bhindi is fully cooked and becomes little crispy.

-- In a wok or a saucepan add oil heat it at medium flame then add butter.
-Heat it.
+- In a wok or a saucepan add oil and heat it at a medium flame then add butter.
+Heat it as well.

 - Next add Hing / asafetida.
 Saute for few seconds.